sathvika-07/Calories-Burnt-Prediction/README.md

 # Calories-Burnt-Prediction
-Sure, here's a breakdown of your AI project for predicting calories burned during exercise in 350 words:

 1. **Introduction**:
    - Begin by introducing the significance of understanding calorie expenditure during exercise for fitness enthusiasts and individuals aiming for weight management.